by ex ( )

 KEEP IN THE KNOW

 For your support in this venture we will keep you informed on all the yearlings’ progress.
 We will pick out a number of breakfast mornings through the winter when you can come down and see them all on the gallops.
+But you can come to Rowdown virtually any morning to see them on the move and to talk directly to their riders, to Mike or to me.

 They will be paraded just before the start of the turf season.
 By then we should have a good idea which way to go forward with each horse individually.